 Tyrell alludes to his awareness further by dismissing his explanation as academic, evoking Nietzsche’s anxiety over the limitation of religious doctrine.
 Tyrell recognizes his own limitations as both God and Victor Frankenstein.
 While he has created life, the limitations of his monsters weigh heavy on his “Prodigal Son.”
 Rather than having a crisis of being properly interpreted like the Frankenstein Monster, Roy has a crisis of Life, of identity Oedipal in nature.
 He cannot be who he is without killing his father; he cannot usurp his father without becoming his father.
 Roy does this not by inseminating his mother, but by coming into possession of Sebastian; his physical maker—the man who provided his physical gestation without a womb.
 This is indicated by the shots of Sebastian gazing through the candles as Roy carries out his murderous deed.

-Tyrell’s death is symbolic of the death’s of Victor Frankenstein, Oedipus’s father and the idea of God.
-Via science, philosophy and perhaps a sense of Destiny, Tyrell seems acutely aware of the gravity of Roy’s presence in his bedroom.
-He is truthful with his son, accepting and forgiving.
+Tyrell’s death is symbolic of the death’s of Victor Frankenstein, Oedipus’s father, and the idea of God.
+Via science, philosophy, and perhaps a sense of Destiny, Tyrell seems acutely aware of the gravity of Roy’s presence in his bedroom.
+He is truthful with his son, accepting, and forgiving.
 He seems to know that he will be murdered.
 This acceptance of his destiny suggests that Roy, too, has a destiny in conjunction with his Father’s.
 The Frankenstein monster at the death of Victor Frankenstein goes off to die; man is no more immortal without God than with; and Oedipus put out his eyes and wandered off, abandoning his identity for his lack of parentage and guilt of patricide.
 Perhaps Roy cannot exist.
-Perhaps his finite life, that was so thoughtfully engineered and is so thoughtfully discussed in the scene leading to Tyrell’s death is a commentary on the impossibility of super humanity, on reaching too far beyond the origin of the species.
-It could be a commentary on the impossibility of Man abandoning parentage literally and figurative; of us abandoning our roots, our identity, and the symbolic wisdom and unattainable power that God represents.
+Perhaps his finite life that was so thoughtfully engineered and is so thoughtfully discussed in the scene leading to Tyrell’s death, is a commentary on the impossibility of super humanity, on reaching too far beyond the origin of the species.
+It could be a commentary on the impossibility of Man abandoning parentage literally and figurative; of us abandoning our mothers, our roots, our identities, and the symbolic wisdom and unattainable power that God represents.